BecksLab/ms_t_is_for_topology/README.md

 # T is for Topology

-The manuscript is in the `index.qmd` file, which can be edited as a markdown file, and is rendered locally by typing `quarto render` in your terminal.
+The manuscript is in the `index.qmd` file and can be edited as a markdown file.
+'Supplementary materials' are in `notebooks/`.

+The project is rendered locally by typing `quarto render` in your terminal.

 Once rendered your files can be found in `docs/`